 - 26.13.7.
-The Board may not exercise its right to terminate the Contract under clause 26.13.6 unless the Board is satisfied that the cumulative effect of the breaches is such that to allow the Contract to continue would prejudice the efficiency of the services to be provided under the Contract. - 26.13.8.
-If the Contractor is in breach of any obligation under the Contract and a breach notice or a remedial notice in respect of the default giving rise to the breach has been given to the Contractor, the Board may withhold or deduct monies which would otherwise be payable under the Contract in respect of the obligation which is the subject matter of the default.
+The Commissioner may not exercise its right to terminate the Contract under clause 26.13.6 unless the Commissioner is satisfied that the cumulative effect of the breaches is such that to allow the Contract to continue would prejudice the efficiency of the services to be provided under the Contract. - If the Contractor is in breach of any obligation under the Contract 26.13.8. and a breach notice or a remedial notice in respect of the default giving rise to the breach has been given to the Contractor, the Commissioner may withhold or deduct monies which would otherwise be payable under the Contract in respect of the obligation which is the subject matter of the default. - 26.14.
+Termination by the Commissioner: additional provisions specific to Contracts with companies limited by shares 109 - 26.14.1.
+If the Commissioner becomes aware that the Contractor which is a company limited by shares is carrying on any business which the Commissioner considers to be detrimental to the Contractor's performance of its obligations under the Contract: - the Commissioner may give notice in writing to the (a) Contractor requiring it to cease carrying on that business before the end of a period of at least 28 days beginning

-26.14.
-Termination by the Board: additional provisions specific to Contracts with companies limited by shares108
+109 If the Contractor is not a company limited by shares, this clause should be deleted.

-- 26.14.1.
-If the Board becomes aware that the Contractor which is a company limited by shares is carrying on any business which the Board considers to be detrimental to the Contractor's performance of its obligations under the Contract: - (a) the Board may give notice in writing to the Contractor requiring it to cease carrying on that business before the end of a period of at least 28 days beginning with the date on which the notice is given ("the notice period"); and - (b) if the Contractor has not satisfied the Board that it has ceased carrying on that business by the end of the notice period, the Board may give a further notice in writing to the Contractor terminating the Contract with immediate effect or from such date as may be specified in the notice.
+- with the date on which the notice is given ("the notice period"); and - (b) if the Contractor has not satisfied the Commissioner that it has ceased carrying on that business by the end of the notice period, the Commissioner may give a further notice in writing to the Contractor terminating the Contract with immediate effect or from such date as may be specified in the notice.

 26.15.
-Termination by the Board: additional provisions specific to Contracts with two or more individuals practising in partnership109
+Termination by the Commissioner: additional provisions specific to Contracts with two or more individuals practising in partnership110

-26.15.1.
-Where the Contractor is two or more persons practising in partnership and one or more persons has or have left the partnership during the existence of the Contract, the Board may give notice in writing to the Contractor terminating the Contract on such date as may be specified in the notice if, in the Board's reasonable opinion, the change in membership of the partnership is likely to have a serious adverse impact on the ability of the Contractor or the Board to perform its obligations under the Contract.
+- 26.15.1.
+Where the Contractor is two or more persons practising in partnership and one or more persons has or have left the partnership during the existence of the Contract, the Commissioner may give notice in writing to the Contractor terminating the Contract on such date as may be specified in the notice if, in the Commissioner's reasonable opinion, the change in membership of the partnership is likely to have a serious adverse impact on the ability of the Contractor or the Commissioner to perform its obligations under the Contract. - 26.15.2.
+A notice given to the Contractor pursuant to clause 26.15.1 must specify: - (a) the date upon which the Contract is to terminate; and - (b) the Commissioner's reasons for considering that the change in the membership of the partnership is likely to have a serious adverse impact on the ability of the Contractor or the Commissioner to perform its obligations under the Contract.